 People earning low wages are less likely to have employer-provided health benefit coverage than those with higher salaries.
 Less than 20% of people earning less than \$10,000 received employer benefits compared to more than 90% of people earning over \$100,000.
 This means that low-wage earners are more likely to have to pay out of pocket for medical expenses.
 When there is not enough money to pay for rent, food, and transportation, some may put off or forgo necessary medical expenses, which can negatively impact health outcomes, inhibit their ability to work, and ultimately make it more difficult to escape the cycle of poverty.

-hard to find a job.

-Minimum wage is

-difficult to live on, even

-when there are two
+"Even with a college degree, it is becoming hard to find a job.
+Minimum wage is difficult to live on, even when there are two incomes."

-incomes."

--Survey respondent